 – Architecture in nature (how architecture and nature have been combined)

-The contest and exhibit are a partnership with Oak Heritage Conservancy (we create nature preserves in southeast Indiana) and George Rogers Clark Land Trust (a community group that focuses on protecting working farmland in southern Indiana).
+The contest and exhibit are a partnership with Oak Heritage Conservancy (we create nature preserves in southeast Indiana) and George Rogers Clark Land Trust (they’re a community group that focuses on protecting working farmland in southern Indiana).
 Many thanks to the Boards of both groups for all their hard work making this contest and exhibit a reality!

 Congratulations to our 2021 Grand Prize Winners!